Want to Earn Some Extra Money?

 - Subsidies and discounts – Look through the health exchange or department of health, especially if you have a family and have a low income for any subsidies and services you qualify for.

-Surprisingly, 84% of Americans agree most people need life insurance, yet only 70% of them said they don’t need any.
+Surprisingly, 84% of Americans agree that most people need life insurance, yet only 70% of them said they don’t need any.
 Of those who do have coverage, many are inadequately covered for their needs.

 How much coverage do you need?